RolandMunsil/Stepquencer/README.md

    7. Review and accept what Apple throws at you
    8. Plug in the iOS device you wish to deploy to
    9. Create a new **_Single-view iOS_** project in Xcode, and leave it blank
-   10. Under the *General > Identity section* of this new Xcode project, choose your bundle identifier (something like com.YOURNAME.Stepquencer)
+   10. Under the *General* section of your project window, look for the *Identity* heading and choose your bundle identifier (something like com.YOURNAME.Stepquencer)
    11. Right below where you specify the bundle identifier, check the **_Automatically manage signin_** box
-   12. In Xcode, ensure that your device is selected and install this blank app with the correct bundle identifier
+3. In Xcode, next to the build button in the top left corner, ensure that your device is selected and hit the build button
+4. Xcode will attempt to install but fail because you have to give your account access.
+To remedy this:
+   * After having tried to install, go to **_Settings > General > Device Management_**
+   * Click on your account name (should be your apple ID)
+   * Trust your account
+5. After telling your iOS device that it can indeed trust your account, hit the play button in Xamarin Studio one more time to truly install the app.
-3. Now go back to Xamarin Studio.
+6. Now go back to Xamarin Studio.
 Open up Info.plist under the Stepquencer.iOS project
-4. Ensure that the bundle identifier in Info.plist is the SAME AS the one you just specified in Xcode
+7. Ensure that the bundle identifier in Info.plist is the SAME AS the one you just specified in Xcode
-5. Right click on the Stepquencer.iOS project and click on "Options"
+8. Right click on the "Stepquencer.iOS" project in the sidebar (NOT the plain "Stepquencer" project)
-6. Go to the section labeled "iOS Bundle Signing" and explicitly set YOUR **_signing identity_** and **_provisioning profile_**
+9. Go to the section labeled "iOS Bundle Signing" and explicitly set YOUR **_signing identity_** and **_provisioning profile_**
-7. Go back to the solution, make sure that:
+10. Go back to the solution, make sure that:
     * "Stepquencer.iOS" is selected
     * "Release | iPhone" is selected
     * Your device is selected
-8. Now hit the play button, and it will attempt to install but fail because you have to give your account access.
+11. Now hit the play button, and it will attempt to install but fail because you have to give your account access.
-To remedy this:
-   * After having tried to install, go to **_Settings > General > Device Management_**
-   * Click on your account name (should be your apple ID)
-   * Trust your account
-9. After telling your iOS device that it can indeed trust your account, hit the play button in Xamarin Studio one more time to truly install the app.

 ## How to Install and Run on Android